Ordered vs Disordered States of the Random-Field Model in Three Dimensions

 For regular kernels as well as for the rigid cut-off kernel in $3d$, using Eqs. (\ref{eq:K_Gaussian}) and (\ref{eq:K_exp}), one obtains $E_{RF}\propto-1/R^{3/2}$, as in the IM argument.
 In fact, there is an agreement of both exchange and random-field energies with their IM forms for any dimension $d$, if regular averaging kernels are used.
 Minimizing the total energy with respect to $R$, one obtains the value of $R_{f}$ above and the minimal energy $E-E_{0}\propto-h^{4}/J^{3}$ in $3d$, according to Eq. (\ref{eq:E-IM-d}).
 Thus, regular averaging kernels fully reproduce the original IM argument \cite{Imry-Ma-PRL1975} and provide its implementation with the results differing only by a numerical factor.

-However, using regular kernels misses the main contribution to the energy due to adjustment of spins at the atomic scale, $E-E_{0}\propto-h^{2}/J$.\cite{GCP-PRB13} Another drawback of these kernels is the wrong spin correlation function in $3d$.
+However, using regular kernels one misses the main contribution to the energy due to the adjustment of spins at the atomic scale, $E-E_{0}\propto-h^{2}/J$.\cite{GCP-PRB13} Another drawback of these kernels is the wrong spin-spin correlation function in $3d$.

 For the Yukawa averaging kernel, Eq. (\ref{eq:ERF_general}) is singular within the continuous approximation.
 However, the lattice Green function with coinciding indices is finite.
 The regularization the can be done by the replacement $r\rightarrow a$ in the denominator of Eq. (\ref{eq:K_Yukawa}).
 The corresponding modification yields